MichailZyusko/interview-preparation/Interview questions.md

         2. Can u list values of position property in CSS
         3. Explain CSS specificity.
         4. What’s the difference between “fixed” and “sticky”?
+        5. Have you skill with designing emails implementing HTML,CSS?
+        6. Have you struggled with email, gmail and etc inform with html css?
     - GSM (Global State Managers)
         1. Suppose you have 3 actions that involve server requests, and you need to execute them sequentially.
 How would you implement this in Redux?
         2. How do you manage state in React?